govau/content-guide/_punctuation-grammar/capitalisation.md

 {% include guide_example.liquid
   title = "capitalising department titles" content= "
-Department of Communications and Arts, but then the department "
+The Department of Communications and Arts is an Australian Government department.
+The department's office is in Canberra.
+"
 %}